 Alonzo Ackerly’s first college degree wasn’t nursing, but it was close.
 The native of Roscoe, New York, graduated from the State University of New York Cortland in 2008 with a degree in health science, an area of longtime interest.
 Thereafter, he took a job in phlebotomy but knew it wasn’t his long-term career.

 “I enjoyed health care, but nursing wasn’t on my radar at that age,” says Alonzo, adding that his bachelor’s degree didn’t prepare him well to advance in the healthcare field.
 The upside of working in the hospital, however, was that Alonzo gained exposure to all kinds of different jobs.
-“I wanted to do more and open up more opportunities for myself, and I learned that nursing was really flexible and would allow me to do the things I love to do.
-I also could tell that it is a very in-demand career.”
+“I wanted to do more and open up more opportunities for myself, and I learned that nursing was really flexible and would allow me to do the things I love to do.”

 Becoming a Registered Nurse